 Launch your product on a lifetime deal platform like:

-This tactic will bring both a lot of revenue and a lot of traffic to your startup.
+This tactic will bring both a lot of revenue and generate a lot of free traffic to your startup.

 Lifetime Deals don’t charge anything upfront.
 However, they get a hefty cut out of the deals sold – between 50 and 75%.